paradedb/django-paradedb/README.md

 Notes:

 - CI runs Python `3.10` through `3.14` across Django `4.2`, `5.2`, and `6.0`.
-- Schema compatibility is checked against every ParadeDB release.
+- Schema compatibility is checked every time a new version of ParadeDB is released.

 ## Installation